CCK Law: Our Vital Role in Veterans Law

 Veterans with one service-connected disability do not need to do VA math or use a VA combined rating calculator.
 Their single rating will correspond to their monthly disability benefits, as per 38 CFR Book C. See Current Disability Rates, below.
 (Note that CCK’s VA disability calculator can still be useful for calculating the impact of factors such as dependents.)

 However, veterans with multiple ratings and other considerations will have to calculate a combined disability rating.
-Simply combining all ratings could result in disability ratings above 100 percent, so VA has developed a different approach: each additional disability rating is calculated against the previous rating(s), instead of 100 percent.
+Simply combining all ratings could result in disability ratings above 100 percent, so VA has developed a different approach: each additional disability reduces the previous rating(s), instead of 100 percent.
 This “VA math” is VA’s way of accounting for the fact that additional disabilities may have less of an impact on the life of a veteran who is already disabled.

 VA math can be confusing and frustrating.
 Previously, veterans had to use VA’s Combined Ratings Table and Compensation Benefit Rate Tables to calculate their combined disability rating and compensation amount.
 This led to Chisholm Chisholm & Kilpatrick developing our VA disability calculator.